Ninja-Squad/ninja-squad.github.com/_posts/2024-08-13-what-is-new-vue-3.5.md

 </p>

 The last minor release was v3.4.0 in December.
-Since then, we have seen a few patch releases, some coming with new features.
+Since then, we have seen quite a few patch releases, and some interesting new features.

 Let's see what we have in this release!